Winner: Advancing International Rail TravelBranchBranchWinner2024 Global Recognition AwardGlobal Recognition Award*

 How do I buy train tickets to and from Vientiane?

-Do high-speed trains serve Vientiane?
+Do high-speed or intercity trains serve Vientiane?

 What are the main train stations in Vientiane?